EligiblePeace01/alx-low_level_programming/0x17-doubly_linked_lists/README.md

 Deletion of a node: This can be done in three ways:

-* At the beginning: Move head to the next node to delete the node at the beginning and make previous pointer of current head to NULL .
+* At the beginning: Move head to the next node to delete the node at the beginning and make previous pointer of current head to NULL.
 * At the last: Move tail to the previous node to delete the node at the end and make next pointer of tail node to NULL.
 * At a given position: Let the prev node of Node at position pos be Node X and next node be Node Y, then do the following:
 1. Change the next pointer of Node X to Node Y.
 2. Change the previous pointer of Node Y to Node X.